Real Estate Design and Development Certificate

 Students who are accepted into the Certificate program and complete the required courses will receive a Certificate in Real Estate Design & Development in addition to their degree.
 The program includes courses in the University of Pennsylvania Stuart Weitzman School of Design and in the Wharton School.

 Only Weitzman students may pursue the Real Estate Design and Development Certificate.
-Applications for the certificate program are in the Admissions office.
-Applicants should submit a one-page essay explaining why they want to study real estate and how it fits with their future plans.
-They should include any relevant work experience and/or college courses and list any real estate courses currently being taken at Penn.
-Only applications are for spring admission are reviewed.
-The application deadline is November 1,2023.
+Applications are available through Weitzman's online admissions portal and must be submitted by the stated deadlines.
 There are a limited number of places and students are admitted on the basis of educational accomplishments and relevant work experience.
 Ten students are accepted each year and are guaranteed places in most classes.

 Requirements and Courses

-Students can take any 5 courses from the following list:
+Students take 5 courses from the following list; at least one course must be in the Wharton School.

 *Prerequisites

-For students in the MCP program with a PPD concentration, in addition to the four courses taken to meet the PPD Concentration requirements, take any three additional courses from the above list.
+Students in the Master of City Planning program with a PPD concentration, earn the REDD certificate by taking three courses from the above pre-approved course list in addition to the four courses needed for the PPD concentration requirements.
 Courses may not double-count for the PPD concentration and REDD Certificate.

 Student FAQs